Skip To Content

 A voxel scene layer

-Point, building, and 3D object scene layer types can have an associated feature layer.
-Point scene layers are derived from point data, and 3D object and building scene layers are derived from multipatch data or a 3D object feature layer.
-When sharing scene layers to ArcGIS Enterprise or ArcGIS Online, with the caching on server option set a point, building, or 3D object scene layer with an associated feature layer is created.
-Through this association, you can use additional capabilities on the web scene layer such as querying statistics dynamically or editing attributes and geometry.
+Point, building, and 3D object layer types can have an associated feature layer.
+3D point layers are derived from point data, and 3D object and building layers are derived from multipatch data or a 3D object feature layer.
+When sharing scene layers to ArcGIS Enterprise or ArcGIS Online, with the caching on server option set, a point, building, or 3D object scene layer with an associated feature layer is created.
+Through this association, you can use additional capabilities on the web layer such as querying statistics dynamically or editing attributes and geometry.